TheWhiteMachine/holbertonschool-AirBnB_clone/README.md

 ## Installation

-1. Clone the repository:
+1.Clone the repository:

 - `$ git clone https://github.com/TheWhiteMachine/holbertonschool-AirBnB_clone.git`

-2. Navigate to the project directory:
+2.Navigate to the project directory:

 ## Usage

 To start the AirBnB console, run the following command: ./console.py

 Once the console is running, you can use the following commands: